marcadeant/Optimized-Data-Acquisition/README.md

 # Optimized-Data-Acquisition

 For the purpose of my Data Analyst's professional training, I worked on optimized data acquisition's solution.
 BottleNeck is a famous wine vendor.
-It has plenty of shop across Europe, especially in France which represent at least 50% of sales.
+It has plenty of shop across Europe, especially in France which represent at least 50% of the total profit of all sales.
 As freelance Data Analyst, I had to find out relationship between data provided by ERP and CMS and merge in a consistent data structure.

 # 1. Data Clean up